eugenewebdevs/workshops/workshops-2022/docker/exercises/2-dockerize/README.md

 `docker exec -it <docker container name or ID> sh`

 You are now free to explore the container contents.
-This is a linux container to normal commands like
+This is a linux container so normal commands like

 `ls`

 are available.
-Keep in mind that the container may or may not tools, editors, packages, etc installed.
+Keep in mind that the container may or may not have tools, editors, packages, etc installed.
 This is up to the creator of the image we are using.

 While we can change things in the container to make changes, we should not do that.